 It’s possible to travel this route in just three hours from Lake Louise to Jasper but it would be a crime.
 This is so much more than 232 km of road.
 It’s a journey through captivating landscapes and natural history.
 It presents the best hiking, biking, and photo opportunities in the Canadian Rockies.
 There are unforgettable stops along the way – some off the beaten path.
 Historic and scenic markers dot the Icefields Parkway but there are some locations tucked away, unsigned, where you may find your “mountain moment”.
 Obviously, we couldn’t stop at every one of these spots from Bow Lake, Peyto Lake, Peyto Lake, Mistaya Canyon, and so on – we did stop at one place, in particular, the horseshoe bend 10 minutes away from the Columbia Icefield Discovery Center.
 The dramatic turn is a perfect spot to take photos of the surrounding mountains.
 One of the best resources for an Icefields Parkway road trip is found at icefieldparkway.com.
 This website gives information on picnic spots, hikes, photo opportunities, wildlife sightings, and resources for winter travel.
 The reception on the Parkway is bad in several parts – download a map at the “Parkway Planner” or GPS tour guide that will point out the popular spots and share some great history, too.

 Well, “luckily” for us, we had quite an unstable day to have the farthest day trip that we had when we were in Banff.
 We had a glorious sunny morning while we had breakfast in an intimate breakfast place (filled with people though) at Banff Avenue, clouds came as we drove down the parkway – the wind blew and snow fell, and then the sun came back out, and then snow fell again.
-It wouldn’t be much of a problem had we were just having a casual laid back day on the road.
+It wouldn’t be much of a problem had we been just having a casual laid-back day on the road.
 The Motorized Tours bus could close due to unstable weather up at the Icefield.

 Heading to Columbia Icefield Info Center